istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

 that needs the external authorization or even deploy it outside of the mesh.
 In either case, you will also need to create a service entry resource to register the service to the mesh and make sure it is accessible to the proxy.

-The following is an example service entry an external authorizer deployed in a separate container in the same pod of the application that needs the external authorization.
+The following is an example service entry for an external authorizer deployed in a separate container in the same pod of the application that needs the external authorization.

 {{< text yaml >}}